 Sheep certainly, especially given the wide spaced rows and provision has been made to grow pasture and other palatable ground cover in between the rows.
-It would be strongly advised to wait until the Leptospermum have established a bit, maybe a year, or longer so as to avoid damage by trampling and ‘taste testing’.
+It would be strongly advised to wait until the Leptospermum have established a bit, maybe 2 years, or longer so as to avoid damage by trampling and ‘taste testing’.
 They certainly won’t be interested in grazing on them in the long-term after they have got over the curiosity factor and the individual plants have gathered some mass and are well over sheep-head height.

 Goats are a no no!
 They eat anything but having said that it would be the last thing they would eat in the paddock, but that might be wishful thinking!.